Privacy

 Use of language models and AI

 We do not use personal information about you to train, fine-tune, or evaluate any AI or machine-learning model.
-Aggregated, anonymised, and de-identified telemetry (for example, average API latency, total companies tracked, error rates) may be used to operate, benchmark, and improve the Service.
+Aggregated, anonymized, and de-identified telemetry (for example, average API latency, total companies tracked, error rates) may be used to operate, benchmark, and improve the Service.

-Automated processing in the Service is limited to: severity scoring of changes, deduplication of near-identical events across sources, language-model summarisation, and similarity search.
+Automated processing in the Service is limited to: severity scoring of changes, deduplication of near-identical events across sources, language-model summarization, and similarity search.
 None of these produce a legal effect or similarly significant effect on you within the meaning of GDPR Article 22 or comparable U.S. state law; the outputs are operational metadata, not decisions about people.

 Children's data